DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/09_terraform_tasks/02_terraform_additional_features/plan.md

 ```

 ## Next Step - I Need To Give Others Access To Use Terraform With My Backend

+**Stress that I do not recommend they create IAM users for pairing this way - this is purely for demonstration**

 Pick someone to be my first new member of staff.